Go on a Butterfly Safari in the Netherlands

 I was looking for a fun place to take the kids on a recent trip to the Netherlands.
 Google was failing me, until I found it: a butterfly “safari” (aka Vlindersafari) just a smidgen over an hour from our house in Gemert, Netherlands.

-This turned out to be the perfect stop before lunch on our way to our adventures in Gouda.
+This turned out to be the perfect stop before lunch at a dairy farm on our way to our adventures in Gouda.

 Vlindersafari = Butterfly Safari